-The U.S. is experiencing a boom in solar farms.
+The U.S. is experiencing a boom in solar farms, and consequently, solar commissioning.
 During 2016, analysts estimated operators installed 14 gigawatts of solar panels, and 70% of these installations were utility-scale solar farms.
 This level of production provides enough solar energy to power 2.3 million homes and equals 14 large natural gas or coal plants.

 In 2007, no utility-scale solar power plants existed in the U.S. By 2016, the number rose substantially with the Solar Energy Industries Association (SEIA) counting 2,100 solar PV projects over one megawatt.
 Solar Star near Rosamond, California is the world’s largest solar farm in terms of installed capacity.
 This 579-megawatt installation uses 1.7 million solar panels.

 In addition to cutting carbon pollution, solar power contributes to economic growth and job creation.
 In 2016, the solar industry created jobs 12 times faster than the overall U.S. economy.

 Although economic incentives and green initiatives drive this growth, government regulations also play a role.
 For example, North Carolina will require utilities to pull 12.5% of their power from renewable sources by 2021.